Building a Native Binary for the App Store

 Upload a Certificate Signing Request

 You can generate one using from a mac machine using the keychain access application.
+Save this certificate to the disk and upload it by clicking on "Choose File" when asked.

 Once you have generated and downloaded your certificate.
 Open the certificate with keychain access application and export the certificate to .p12 file.
 It will also ask for a password, make note o that as it will be required for the mobile build configuration (IOS Certificate Password entry).